One of the funniest critiques I hear lobbed against Christians is that we “believe in fairy tales”.

 If you’re sick, I’m not sending you “healing thoughts”.
 Not because I don’t care, but because my thoughts don’t have the power to heal me, much less you.

 In addition, I’m not “visualizing world peace” anytime soon.
-I’m not Yoda, and me just thinking about peace is not going to make it happen, any more than you thinking about lifting the car in your driveway makes you Luke Skywalker.
+Since I’m not Yoda, just thinking about peace is not going to make it happen, any more than you thinking about lifting the car in your driveway makes you Luke Skywalker.

 I’m not “looking inside myself to find the answers”.
 I’m not even sure of all the questions yet, but I know the answers aren’t in me.
-I am finite, sinful and full of contradictions.
+I am finite, mostly clueless and full of contradictions.

 Oh, and as for “believing in myself” – that’s no help either.
 Pretending I have some supernatural power inside me won’t change a thing, because I am merely human.
 No, there’s no “magic in me”, so please stop telling me there is.
 You only set me up for disappointment…and yourself as well.